 Hakan points out that if controls are not in place, the challenge won't be met.
 And creative agencies must be part of working toward speed goals.
 "It's important to understand what our collective decisions mean for our users, and we should all be responsible for success metrics," he says.

-Design for mobile technologies that are built with speed in mind
+Design for mobile technologies that are built with page speed in mind

 "It's hard to resist all the clutter and the urge to account for everything," says Pete.
 "We need to lead by example and demonstrate traction.
 Many of us know simplicity when we see it.
 We need to share best examples as much as we can."